Move WordPress uploads out of date folders afterwards

 In this guide we show you how to remove the subfolders from media URLs in WordPress after the fact.
-We present a one-click solution with the neo Rename plugin and compare alternative manual methods such as using WP-CLI or an .htaccess redirect.
+We present a one-click solution with the neo Rename plugin and compare alternative manual methods such as WP-CLI or .htaccess redirects.
 You’ll also get tips on how to maintain your SEO ranking when moving files.

 - Install the neo Rename plugin